 reported an ultrasound-promoted PPh3-catalyzed three-component

 condensation of benzil, urea, and aldehyde for the synthesis of 2,4,5-trisubstitutedimidazoles.[43]
-Recent progress in phosphine
+Recent progress in phosphinecatalysis has unveiled several unique rearrangements of strained cyclopropanes.[44]
+The Xu group demonstrated that phosphine-catalyzed

-rearrangement of vinylcyclopropylketones can provide access to cycloheptenones.[44a]
+rearrangement of vinylcyclopropylketonescan provide access to cycloheptenones.[44a]
 Subsequently, the Li and Xu group reported

 the synthesis of tri- and tetrasubstituted furans, and trisubstituteddienones, through phosphine-catalyzed rearrangements of alkylidenecyclopropylketones